How to Win CCDC: Injects

 Inject Responses

-So I grabbed 3 different Injects to show some variety for types of Injects, and how they need to be completed in different ways.
+So I grabbed 3 different Injects to show some variety and show how they need to be completed in different ways.
 Injects tend to be similar year after year, but there are some that change.
-The biggest thing you can do to make responses a lot faster is to template out what you can.
+The biggest thing you can do to make responses faster is to create a template that can be used for all your inject responses.
 This also ensures consistent reporting and generally increases the quality of Inject responses overall.

 Inject 18 - Password Complexity Requirements